 Goji berries health benefits

-Following are the main Goji berries health benefits due to its rich in polysaccharides, phenols and carotenoid.
+Following are the main Goji berries health benefits due to its rich in polysaccharides, phenols, and carotenoids.

 1. The presence of a high amount of antioxidants and nutrients in Goji berries

-Goji berries have recently gained limelight and are also known by “superfruit” in North America and European countries.
-It contains a high amount of antioxidant compounds such as carbohydrates, polysaccharides, carotenoids, flavonoids and phenolics which exhibit health-promoting properties.
+Goji berries have recently gained the limelight and are also known as “superfruit” in North America and European countries.
+It contains a high amount of antioxidant compounds such as carbohydrates, polysaccharides, carotenoids, flavonoids, and phenolics which exhibit health-promoting properties.
 These compounds fight against harmful radicals, oxidative stress, and inflammation as well as improve the immunity of the body (3).

 2. Good for the eye

 The goji berry is an excellent source of polysaccharides, betaine, and carotenoid (especially zeaxanthin up to 60%), a key component of vitamin A. These bioactive compounds improve visual function; reduce cell damage or degeneration, and dry eye disease symptoms.
 It also contains taurine (amino acid) which may block the damage of cells (diabetic retinopathy) in a diabetic person (5).

 It halts the progression of vision loss from age-related macular degeneration in older people (6).

 3. Manage diabetes